alisterg/vita/README.md

 - Test Core because it is completely decoupled
 - Add new transport mechanisms (CLI / HTTP etc)

-`ports` are interfaces used by the core domain logic
+`ports` (repositories, usecases) are interfaces used by the core domain logic

-`adapters` are plugins that allow us to change the functionality of the app at whim
+`adapters` (datasources, transport) are plugins that allow us to change the functionality of the app at whim

 ## Types